Interserve and Tiger Developments

-The facade of the buildings will feature Jura limestone and curtain walling system with full height double glazed windows.
+The facade of the buildings will feature a Jura limestone and curtain walling system with full height double glazed windows.
 The curtain wailing system between the atrium and the upper office levels will be 1,500mm-high.
-The buildings will be equipped with glazed structural revolving doors, seven-storey atrium with a reception and waiting area, CCTV, swipe control and intercom pass control, optional security gates, and 24-hour accessibility.
+The buildings will be equipped with glazed structural revolving doors, a seven-storey atrium with a reception and waiting area, CCTV, swipe control and intercom pass control, optional security gates and 24-hour accessibility.

 Office areas will be 2.7m-high with a clear, raised access floor of 120mm.
 In place will be a building energy management system to ensure that heating/cooling and lighting systems are used as efficiently as possible.
-There will be four pipe fan cooling units to provide comfort cooling, and three high-speed passenger lifts catering all floors.
+There will be four-pipe fan cooling units to provide comfort cooling and three high-speed passenger lifts catering for all floors.